ParkerICI/flow-analysis-tutorial/README.md

 premessa::normalizer_GUI()
 ```

-Select any file from the [Science dataset](https://github.com/ParkerICI/July-2018-single-cell-workshop/tree/master/Science%20datasets).
+Select any file from the directory containing all the data you want to normalize.
 The directory itself will then become the working directory for the software.

 The GUI contains two tabs: